As investors, we have several types of investments at our disposal. But what we choose is often shaped by our beliefs about the world and ourselves.

-If one company in the index runs into financial difficulties that causes its share price to drop, this might have some impact on the fund’s performance.
+If one company in the index runs into financial difficulties and their share price drops, this might have some impact on the fund’s performance.
 On the other hand, if you invest in an individual stock and the shares plummet in value you are fully exposed to the impact of this decline.

 Being a successful investor in individual stocks takes research and an understanding of stock analysis.
-Ask yourself if you have the skills and the discipline needed to be an effective investor in individual stocks.
+Do some soul searching to determine if you have the skills and the discipline needed to be an effective investor in individual stocks.

 If you are looking for a stock analysis and research platform, Stock Rover provides an excellent resource.
 You can create stock screeners, build portfolios, and value a stock using specific metrics on the Stock Rover platform.

 Both individual stocks and index funds have their relative advantages and disadvantages.
-The answer as to which is the better option for you or any investor is that it depends on your situation, your goals and the type of investor that you are.
+In order to know which is the better option for you or any investor depends on your situation, goals, and the type of investor that you strive to be.

-If you have an IRA account, such as a Roth IRA, a taxable brokerage account or both it can make sense to use both index funds and individual stocks to build a diversified portfolio.
+If you have an IRA account, such as a Roth IRA, a taxable brokerage account, or both, it can make sense to use both index funds and individual stocks.
+The goal in all of this should be to build a diversified portfolio.
 For example, you might use several index funds to build the core of your portfolio.
 This can be done as easily as using an example like the three fund version illustrated above.

 You can certainly add additional index funds focusing on different asset classes to round out your portfolio.
-Using this as your core ensures that you have a diversified core, from there you can branch out so to speak with individual stocks that interest you and that you feel can add depth to your portfolio.
+Using this as your core ensures that you have a diversified base.
+From there you can branch out with individual stocks that interest you and that you feel can add depth to your portfolio.